 As companies become more globally interconnected, the reach and impact of their operations have scaled up to become global, as well.
 As a result, organizational change management projects are often no longer limited to just one region, but instead span multiple global offices.
+What is change management?
+This refers to the actions required to manage the “people side” of change.
+It’s about helping your workforce embrace new technology and business processes, and is especially important when working on a global scale.

 While large-scale change management projects are fantastic opportunities to lead high-impact ventures and shift focus at a strategic level, they can prove challenging.
 Some issues unique to global projects include: